-If you are ready to begin immigration process, click here to see if you qualify for Express Entry or other immigration programs.
-You can also be eligible for provincial nominee programs but you don’t have to ask an immigration lawyer, when you can simply answer a few questions and get your results within minutes.
+If you are ready to begin the immigration process, click here to see if you qualify for Express Entry or other immigration programs.
+You can also be eligible for provincial nominee programs.
+You don’t have to ask an immigration lawyer, when you can simply answer a few questions and get your results within minutes.

 We hope Canada proves to be the best decision you ever made!